 Various MRI tissue characteristics ultimately determine the relative cancer risk which is documented in the final report as a PIRADS score.
 A PIRADS score of 1 or 2 is highly unlikely to be cancer.
 A PIRADS score of 4 or 5 is highly suspicious for clinically significant disease (Gleason 3 + 4 = 7 and higher).
 PIRADS 3 is equivocal.
 Histological confirmation with a biopsy is recommended for all PIRADS 3, 4 and 5 lesions.

-PIRADS 3 lesions usually demonstrate benign histology on biopsy, but low-grade prostate cancer is possible, and it cannot reliably exclude intermediate or high-grade pathology.
-About 20% (17% to 25%) of all PIRADS 3 patients biopsied will demonstrate intermediate or high-grade cancer pathology.
+PIRADS 3 lesions usually demonstrate benign histology on biopsy, but low-grade prostate cancer is possible and it cannot reliably exclude intermediate or high-grade pathology.
+About 20% (17% to 25%) of all PIRADS 3 patients biopsied will show intermediate or high-grade prostate cancer pathology.

-Recent studies of PIRADS 3 lesions have identified several clinical risk factors that were clearly associated with significant disease (Gleason score 3 + 4 = 7 and higher).
+Recent studies of PIRADS 3 lesions have identified several clinical risk factors that were clearly associated with significant, higher grade disease (Gleason score 3 + 4 = 7 and higher).

 Risk Factors Identified for PIRADS 3 Lesions Include:

 The studies reported that 100% of the PIRADS 3 patients with all the above risk factors positive showed clinically significant disease, 0% if they had no risk factors.
 Incorporating these and other risk factors as well as genomic analysis testing into a workable clinical algorithm for patients with PIRADS 3 lesions would greatly improve our ability to identify those with aggressive, clinically significant disease while safely avoiding uncomfortable and unnecessary biopsies in the rest.